ceedee666/erp_scp_end_2_end/docs/exploring_epm.md

 > on the used operating system.
 On most *nix based system the hosts file is located in `/etc/hosts`.

 ## Exercise 2

-The exercise consist of two parts:

-- Generate sample data for the EPM business objects using the EPM data generator.
-- Analyse the database tables in the package `S_NWDEMO_MODEL_DDIC`.
+The goal of the next exercise is to familiarize yourself with the EPM data model.
+To do this analyse the database tables in the package `S_NWDEMO_MODEL_DDIC` unsing the Data Preview and the SQL Console in ABAP in Eclipse.
 Try to answer the following questions:
   - Which tables are related to which business objects?
   - How are the tables related to each other?
   - Try to find all the data related to one of the purchase orders.